 Despite being known for traffic collisions and car accidents, California is home to America’s most powerful transportation corporations, such as Uber, Lyft, and the rapidly growing Metro Bike Share Program.
-Though strong efforts from non-profit programs, such as Vision Zero, have decreased traffic crashes by 22 percent since 2016, Los Angeles still has work to do in the car crash, hit and run, and bike and car collision categories.
+Though strong efforts from non-profit programs, such as Vision Zero, have decreased traffic crashes by 22 percent since 2016, There is still work to do in the car crash, hit and run, and bike and car collision categories.

 Cyclists are exposed to the most risks while driving.
 Even after the expansion of bike sharing systems, California streets are more dangerous than ever.
-If you were involved in a bicycle accident and would like to seek compensation for damages, West Coast Trial Lawyers has experienced Los Angeles bicycle accident attorneys who are always available to answer any questions you may have about your case.
+If you were involved in a bicycle accident and would like to seek compensation for damages, West Coast Trial Lawyers has experienced bicycle accident attorneys who are available 24/7 to provide legal assistance.

 Californians are known for their eco-friendly, healthy lifestyles.
-With the introduction of bike sharing programs in 2016, more Los Angeles locals have integrated cycling into their daily routines.
+With the introduction of bike sharing programs in 2016, more locals have integrated cycling into their daily routines.